Macroptilium gibbosifolium, Variableleaf Bushbean

 U.S. Weed Information: No information available.

 Threatened/Endangered Information: No information available.

 Genus Information: 5 (2 native, 3 introduced) species in Macroptilium in the United States, Canada and Mexico.
 3 (2 native 1 introduced) species in Arizona.
-Macroptilium supinum, a grass woodlands species native to Mexico and Arizona, is treatened by livestock and herbivous mammals.
+Macroptilium supinum, a grass woodlands species native to Mexico and Arizona, is threatened by livestock and herbivorous mammals.

 The Plant List includes 76 scientific plant names of species rank for the genus Macroptilium.
 Of these 21 are accepted species names.